charleswang918/ClimateAI/README.md

 - **Multimodal Integration**: Combines textual data and domain-specific annotations to build a robust knowledge base.
 - **Retrieval-Augmented Generation (RAG)**: Dynamically retrieves relevant content from the knowledge base to enhance document generation.
-- **Interactive User Interface**: Built with **Dify**, providing user-friendly input fields and an intuitive chatbot experience.
+- **Interactive User Interface**: Built with [Dify](https://dify.ai), providing user-friendly input fields and an intuitive chatbot experience.
-- **Efficient Deployment**: Developed and containerized using **Docker**, supporting local and cloud deployment for scalability and accessibility.
+- **Efficient Deployment**: Developed and containerized using [Docker](https://www.docker.com), supporting local and cloud deployment for scalability and accessibility.

 ## Objectives